GravityKit/GravityView/readme.txt

 == Changelog ==

+= 2.7.2 on XXX, 2020 =

+* Fixed: Dates not respecting timezone offset on certain hosts

 = 2.7.1 on February 24, 2020 =

 * Fixed: Fatal error when viewing entries using WPML or Social Sharing & SEO extensions